apostrophecms/docs/docs/tutorials/navigation.md

 </AposCodeBlock>

 ### Modifying the `footer.html` fragment
-To display our new `quickLinks`, we need to change the Nunjucks markup for the first column in the div with a class of row.
+To display our new `quickLinks`, we need to change the Nunjucks markup for the first column in the `div` with a class of `row`.
 Replace the entire first column (with classes of `col-lg-4` and `py-3`) with the following:

 <AposCodeBlock>